openstack-k8s-operators/dataplane-operator/docs/composable_services.md

 ---
 **NOTE**

-Do not create a custom service with the same name as one of the default or optional services.
-The default or optional service will overwrite the custom service with the same name during role reconciliation.
+Do not create a custom service with the same name as one of the default services.
+The default service will overwrite the custom service with the same name during `NodeSet` reconciliation.

 ---